notalentgeek/notalentgeek-wiki/project/project-commitment/pc-ut-bachelor-thesis-2016/brp/brp-enhancing-organizational-communication/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1.md

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-38.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-38.png)

-* There is this "Presence Book".
+* There is this Presence Book.
-* The "Presence Book" is like a socially aware phone book application for mobile phone.
+* The Presence Book is like a socially aware phone book application for mobile phone.
-* In case the person busy or available it can be told directly from "Presence Book".
+* In case the person busy or available it can be told directly from Presence Book.

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-39.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-39.png)